I can’t sleep! a common phrase we hear from women battling through menopause!

 What does menopause do to my sleep?

 Menopausal symptoms such as; mood swings, hot flashes, insomnia, depression and anxiety, are all caused by the decline in female hormones estrogen and progesterone.
-For many women hot flashes cause them to feel hot all over the body and are generally accompanied by excessive sweating.
+For many women, hot flashes can cause them to feel hot all over the body and are generally accompanied by excessive sweating.
 Hot flashes can cause women to wake-up during the night, interrupting sleep and affecting sleep quality.

 Menopausal women generally experience: